Eccentricities in the flip-graphs of convex polygons: Eccentricities away from combs

-Now observe that the number of vertices of $\pi$ on the right of $(a',b)$ that are adjacent to $a'$ or to $b$ by an edge of $T\contract{x}$ and to a vertex of $\pi$ that is not on the right of $(a',b)$ by an edge of $U\contract{x}$ is still equal to $m$.
+Now observe that there are still exactly $m$ vertices of $\pi$ on the right of $(a',b)$ that are adjacent to $a'$ or to $b$ by an edge of $T\contract{x}$ and to a vertex of $\pi$ that is not on the right of $(a',b)$ by an edge of $U\contract{x}$.
 Therefore, by induction,